Topolis/Validator/README.md

 - `filter` If type is `multiple`, this filter will be usedto validate the array keys.
 Default: `undefined`
 - `options` If type is `multiple`, these are the options for the key filter.
 Default: `[]`
 - `properties` The array of properties of this object.
 Default: `[]`
+- `errors` individual status codes can be overriden with custom codes and messages for this one validation rule.
+Default: `[]` (See below=

 #### Sample
 ```